tharumbun/cactus/src/content/post/best-places-to-visit-in-cambodia.md

 You can drive your own car or get on a bus from Phnom Penh to Preah Shanouk province and get off at 135 kilometer marker in Kompong Seila District.

 The bus trip duration is about 2 h 43 min.
-Location: National Road 4, PK135, Boeung Trach Village, Chamcaluong, Kampong Seila District (about 90 km north of Sihanoukville), Cambodia Picnic Resort & Organic Farm website: https://www.picnicresort.com/
+Location: National Road 4, PK135, Boeung Trach Village, Chamcaluong, Kampong Seila District (about 90 km north of Sihanoukville), Cambodia